In Southeast Asia and need a pair – no problem. Get shoes 👟 or sandals 🩴 in all sizes; new or used; name brands, no-names, or knock-offs.

 Did you arrive in Southeast Asia wearing shoes & socks ?
 You probably quickly realized -> sandals are the way to go.

-Everyone has their preference, but sandals are engrained into the culture and somehow life just makes sense wearing sandals everyday.
 After a while, you won’t even notice that you are not wearing shoes & socks 👟🧦, because why would you ever do that!?
 Sandals 🩴 – all day everyday!

 Anyway, the point is that if you need sandals in Southeast Asia there is a plethora of places to buy them.
 Literally, a plethora.
 But, you should buy them before you arrive, unless if you want Crocs then those (fakes, or non-Crock-branded) are everywhere for about $3 to $6 brand-spanking-new.
+The nicer versions are upwards of $10 to $15 USD new.

 Tip